Generic Name: lidocaine (LYE-doe-kane)

 - Lidocaine foam should not be used in CHILDREN younger than 2 years old without checking with a doctor.

 - PREGNANCY and BREAST-FEEDING: It is not known if lidocaine foam can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lidocaine foam while you are pregnant.
-It is not known if lidocaine foam is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use lidocaine foam, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of lidocaine foam: